ysyk2021/the-power-of-persistence-overcoming-your-weaknesses-and-achieving-success/src/chapter-3-1.md

-Chapter 3: Understanding the Importance of a Growth Mindset in Persistence
+Understanding the Importance of a Growth Mindset in Persistence
 ==========================================================================

 Introduction